2023 Virginia Beach tornado: Aftermath

-Up to 100 homes were damaged by the tornado, which prompted the closure of three schools, Frank W. Cox High School, Great Neck Middle School and John B. Dey Elementary School.
-A state of emergency was put in place for Virginia Beach.
-Work crews from Dominion Energy and Virginia Natural Gas responded to the tornado damage.
+Up to 100 homes were damaged by the tornado, which prompted the closure of three schools, the Frank W. Cox High School, the Great Neck Middle School and the John B. Dey Elementary School.
+A state of emergency was put in place for Virginia Beach; work crews from Dominion Energy and Virginia Natural Gas responded to the tornado damage.
 The tornado was the strongest and largest to ever hit Virginia Beach, receiving an EF3 rating on the Enhanced Fujita scale.
 Due to its strength, ABC News and The Daily Progress described the tornado as "rare".
-It was the first EF3 to hit Virginia since 2019, and one of the most powerful to ever hit within the city limits of Virginia Beach.
+It was the first EF3 tornado to hit Virginia since 2019, and one of the most powerful to ever hit within the city limits of Virginia Beach.

 Despite heavy damage to homes and other structures, no serious injuries or fatalities were recorded.
 Monetary damage estimates from the tornado totaled $15 million (2023 USD).
 Damage from Joint Expeditionary Base Fort Story alone totaled $3 million (2023 USD).
 On base, 56 soldiers were displaced.
 The Great Neck Recreation Center was utilized as a post-tornado shelter for residents of Virginia Beach immediately following the event.

-In an April 2024 publication of The Virginian-Pilot, it was noted that "the recovery efforts were textbook examples of a successful emergency response".
+In an April 2024 publication of The Virginian-Pilot, it was noted that the recovery efforts were "textbook examples of a successful emergency response".